 DOES TAJ MAHAL QUARTZITE NEED TO BE SEALED?

-- Yes, like more natural stones you should get it professionally sealed, and clean with soap and water as needed.
+- Yes, like other natural stones, you should get it professionally sealed, and clean with soap and water as needed.
 Be sure to seal it every 4-5 years.

 WHERE IS TAJ MAHAL BEST USED?

-- Because it’s so durable you can use it just about anywhere including; counters, a kitchen, bathroom; bar, fireplaces, and even surround
+- Because it’s so durable you can use it just about anywhere including; counters, kitchens, bathrooms, home bars, and even fireplaces!

 WHAT TYPE OF STONE IS IT?